Defining and Calling Functions #

 // Call

-• Concept Explanation: You can provide default values for parameters when defining a function.
+- Concept Explanation: You can provide default values for parameters in the function definition.
 If that parameter is omitted during the call, the default value is used.

 func someFunction(parameterWithoutDefault: Int, parameterWithDefault: Int = 12) {